joinpapa/ecto_soft_delete/README.md

 ### Queries

-To query for items that have not been deleted, use `with_undeleted(query)` which will filter out deleted items using the `deleted_at` column produced by the previous 2 steps
+To query for items that have not been deleted, use `with_undeleted(query)` which will filter out deleted items using the `soft_deleted_at` column produced by the previous 2 steps

 ```elixir
 import Ecto.SoftDelete.Query